Kralice na Hané: Geography

 Kralice na Hané is located about 4 km east of Prostějov and 14 km south of Olomouc.
 It lies in a flat agricultural landscape in the Upper Morava Valley, in the Haná region.
 The Romže River (here known as Valová) flows through the western part of the municipal territory.

 History

 The first written mention of Kralice is from 1225.
 In 1304, it was already a market town.
-In the first half of the 15th century, it was owned by Lords of Boskovice, then it was ruled by Lords of Cimburk.
+In the first half of the 15th century, it was owned by the Lords of Boskovice, then it was ruled by the Lords of Cimburk.
 For most of the 16th century, Kralice was a property of the Pernštejn family.
-In 1637, the estate was bought by Counts of Salm-Neuburg.
+In 1637, the estate was bought by the Counts of Salm-Neuburg.
 In 1707–1725, it was owned by Count Jan Josef of Rottal.
 In 1725, the market town was acquired by the Sam-Sailer family, who were its last feudal owners.

 Transport

 There are no railways or major roads passing through the market town.
 The train station Kraličky (on the railway line Nezamyslice–Kouty nad Desnou via Prostějov, Olomouc and Šumperk) is located just outside the municipal territory.